Ycare

 Assane Attyé (حسن عطية) better known by his stage name Ycare or (born 21 September 1983) is a French singer songwriter who was first known as a contestant in Nouvelle Star before launching a solo career releasing four studio albums, Au bord du monde (2009), Lumière noire (2011), La Somone (2014) and Adieu je t'aime (2018) and a live album Un tour sans fin (2016).

 Beginnings

 Attyé was born in Dakar, Senegal to Lebanese parents.
 Suffering an accident in his early life, he took on learning playing the guitar and wrote his own songs early on.
 After obtaining his high school diploma, he moved to France to continue his education and sang in various cafés in Montpellier region.
-Then he resided in Paris for an MBA degree and becoming a trader in natural resources.
+Then he resided in Paris for an MBA degree and becoming a commodities trader.

 Nouvelle Star

 Attyé took part in the casting for Nouvelle Star, in its sixth season, a music competition show in French on the M6 channel using the stage name Ycare Cavens for an opportunity to sing in front of judges André Manoukian, Lio, Sinclair and Philippe Manœuvre.
 The season started on 2 April 2008 and continued until 11 June 2008.
 His performances included:

 Ycare was eliminated after his performances on 28 May 2008 finishing fourth for the season, with the title going to Amandine Bourgeois, and Benjamin Siksou as runner up and Cédric Oheix as third.